As 2022 drew to a close, Facebook showed me a post I had written in 2016, and it reminded me of something I had realized at the close of that year.

 “The less you do something, the less you want to do it.”

 At the beginning of 2016, I decided not to shop for clothes for one year.
 Guess what?
 I did it!
 It was the first time in my life that I stuck to a new years resolution.
 At the end of the year, I found that I had lost the desire to shop.
 The excitement of “what do I need” didn’t wash over me anymore when I walked into a store.
 And I’m not talking about just clothes.
 It spilled into all other areas of shopping too.
 As I sat with the newfound realization I’d gained from my personal experience, I more fully recognized the immense truth of the opposite idea too.

 "The more you do something, the more you want to do it."

-I had heard the concept before, but the experiment I did in 2016 is what I needed to learn the concept more fully by looking at the idea from the other side; by taking something away.
+I had heard this concept of the law of momentum before, but the experiment I did in 2016 is what I needed to learn the concept more fully.
+I looked at the idea from the other side; by taking something away.
 It didn’t begin as an experiment, but in the end, it provided me with the valuable data I needed to show myself what works in my life.
-It showed me why it’s essential to integrate and try out new ideas, concepts, and skills if I want to improve and enjoy work and life more fully.
+It also showed me why it’s essential to integrate and try out new ideas, concepts, and skills if I want to improve and enjoy work and life more fully.

 During The Vibrant Hive™ Workplace Coherence & Communication Training I integrate experiential learning.
 Experiential learning is where participants learn, then immediately apply what they're learning to work by working through actual challenges.
 Then after the training session, they integrate tools and concepts learned to their work, and practice between training sessions.
 That’s where the consistency comes in.
 And over time, they transform and achieve the changes they’ve always wanted because they’ve created a healthy habit that moves them forward.